oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

 <scalar-unit_type_name>: represents the mandatory name of the parent type which must be either scalar-unit or a data type derived from scalar-unit.

 <data_type_name>: The TOSCA data type of the scalar.
 MUST be either TOSCA float, TOSCA integer or derived from them.

 <suffix>: An optional string.
 If not present then unit_symbol_name is equal to unit_symbol.
 If present then unit_symbol_name is equal to unit_symbol&&unit_suffix.
 It is provided as a convenience so that metric units can use YAML anchor and alias to avoid repeating the table of SI prefixes.
 The multiplier for unit_symbol_name has an implict value of 1.0

 <unit_symbol> A name string, with no white space, used to identify the unit.

 <unit_symbol_multiplier> A value of type TOSCA float which MUST be used by a TOSCA parser to convert values with the symbol into values in the base unit.

 Note that unit_symbol_name, unit_symbol and unit_suffix are all case sensitive.

-The following gives an example of the use of a scalar_units:
+The following gives an example of the use of scalar_units:
 ```yaml
 dsl_definitions:
   # Defined a reusable list of prefixes taken from ISO80000